taskyland/githook/README.md

 # Configuration

-The webhook can be configured with the following:
+The webhook can be configured with the following params:

-- Only forward events from specific branches (allowBranches, simplified wildcard syntax)
+- Only forward events from specific branches (`allowBranches`, simplified wildcard syntax)
   - `abc*xyz` is equivalent to `/^(abc.*xyz)$/`

-- Ignore release tag updates (hideTags)
+- Ignore release tag updates (`hideTags`)